 - Servers: 5 years

-A consistent and predictable lifecycle helps IT and the District plan for procurement and deployment of new devices.
+A consistent and predictable lifecycle helps OTIS and the District plan for procurement and deployment of new devices.

 Service Desk provides minimal technical support or maintenance for desktops or laptops beyond five years old.
 No technical support or maintenance will be provided for desktops or laptops beyond six years old.

 PC and Mac Operating Systems should be the current version systems more than three versions earlier will receive minimal support.